Thriveni Academy: History

-Tarun Aurora Actor

 Sports and Cultural Facilities

 Thriveni Academy is part of Hiranandani Parks, Oragadam township.
-The school, after a brief history of legal battle, is fully functioning with some of the best State of the art sporting facilities such as a well maintained cricket ground, soccer field, tennis courts, basketball court, squash courts, volleyball/throwball courts and track and field grounds.
+The school, after a brief history of legal battle, is fully functioning with sporting facilities such as a cricket ground, soccer field, tennis courts, basketball court, squash courts, volleyball/throwball courts and track and field grounds.
+The School hosted a squash tournament in 2018.

-Yoga, karate, classes are offered to all children.
+Yoga and karate classes are offered to all children.
 The School now offers NCC training and has its own girls and boys scouts.
 The School has created its own marching band where students are taught to drum and march.
-The Green Corps develops gardening skills and a passion to nurture and grow plants.
+The Green Corps develops gardening skills.

 The School houses a 1000 capacity auditorium and convention center with an attached dining hall.
 Cultural shows and events are conducted that motivate students to learn and perform.
 Recently, the School participated in Salangai puja for Bharatnatyam dancers.

 Many educational events such as quiz competitions, debates, competitions are held in the auditorium for various age groups.
-An intensive effort to draw more children and develop skills in many aspects of life are taught.